alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * ~~`p.184` in Minor Magic: Sweet, the Rogue gets spells.
 What ability do I use for the spell DC?
 There's also no trained proficiency in Spell DC or Spell Attack Roll.~~
   [Addressed in errata][errata-1]
 * `p.184` in Scoundrel sample rogue: Trap Finder sounds like an odd starting feat.
+* `p.191, 230`: The sorcerer's initial proficiencies makes her "trained in one or more skills determined by [her] bloodline".
+  The Sorcerer Dedication feat grants training in "the bloodline's two skills".
+  Given the wording of the dedication feat and that all current bloodlines grant exactly two skills, the sorcerer's initial proficiencies should reflect that.
 * `p.193`: The spell repertoire class feature points to `p.481` for retraining spells in the repertoire.
   This page offers no guidance on how long the process takes or what it costs (neither does the retraining section of the Game Mastering chapter)